gleeyan/portfolio/readme.md

-This is my educational work - an HTML/CSS assignment at Coding Dojo.
+This is my educational work @Zhenli Yang